meribold/meribold.org/_posts/2021-04-07-critique-of-rms-open-letter.md

 plausible scenario is that [Virginia Giuffre] presented herself to [Marvin Minsky] as entirely willing", but then changes "presented" to "being" when referencing this quote three sentences later.
-That same sentence contains a direct quotation  that is nowhere to be found in the source we're given.
-The appendix continues with a parenthetical granting that "several news reports misrepresented Stallman's position while discussing allegations against Minsky", but then asserts that "Stallman has previously expressed opinions that were consistent with the inaccurate portrayal."
+That same sentence contains a direct quotation  that is nowhere to be found in the source we're given.[^2021-04-16-update] The appendix continues with a parenthetical granting that "several news reports misrepresented Stallman's position while discussing allegations against Minsky", but then asserts that "Stallman has previously expressed opinions that were consistent with the inaccurate portrayal."
 No source is given this time.
 On the